codespede/pwoli/docs/output-data-widgets.md

 -   `index`: integer, the zero-based index of the data item in the items array returned by the data provider.
 -   `widget`: ListView, this widget instance.

-If you need to pass additional data to each view, you can use the [[ListView.viewParams|viewParams]] property to pass key value pairs like the following:
+If you need to pass additional data to each view, you can use the [viewParams](/pwoli/api-docs/classes/ListView.html#viewParams) property to pass key value pairs like the following:

 ```js